Dr Fiona Henderson Psychoanalytic Psychotherapist; Clinical Psychologist

 I also provide consultation to teams and organisations who are faced with insecurity and change as a result of internal pressures and the wider professional context.

 I have particular interest and expertise in the following areas:

 Training, qualifications & experience

-I am a Chartered Clinical Psychologist and Registered Psychoanalytic Psychotherapist with a 25 year career in NHS mental health and psychotherapy services.
+I am a Chartered Clinical Psychologist and BPC Registered Psychoanalytic Psychotherapist with a 25 year career in NHS mental health and psychotherapy services mainly in London.
 I have also worked as an adult psychotherapist in New Zealand.

 I trained originally in Clinical Psychology at University College London.
-My later training in psychotherapy was in post at the Tavistock Clinic, London where I was a consultant clinician for many years in adult and family teams.
+My later training in Psychoanalytic Psychotherapy was in-post at the Tavistock Clinic, London where I was a consultant clinician for many years in adult and family teams.

 I have worked in all areas of mental health services including inpatient wards, community teams and GP practices and have considerable experience as an expert witness in the family court.
 I hold a doctorate in psychoanalytic psychotherapy and teach and supervise practitioners in health and social care.
 I regularly publish in academic journals and textbooks and I provide continuing professional training for social workers and counsellors.

 Working with wide ranging emotional difficulties, I am particularly interested in the helpfulness of listening beneath the surface of conversations, to shed light on thoughts, feelings and perceptions of which we are often unaware.
 It can be very beneficial to put words to things previously unthought, or unsaid, in the context of a secure and supportive relationship with a therapist.

 Further information about Psychoanalytic Psychotherapy can be found via this link: